SysKitTeam/docs-spconsultant/known-issues/create-table.md

       GRANT SELECT ON OBJECT::[dbo].[Versions] TO [DOMAIN\USERNAME];
       GO
 ```
-2. Now when your account/user has the proper privileges, please restart both the SPDocKit application and the SPDocKit service.
+2. Now when your account/user has the proper privileges, please restart/rerun the Snapshot Wizard or the PowerShell Module.